-My favorite American Flag.
+My favouite American Flag.

 The San Clemente Pier.

 Observation Car Tioga Pass, built by Canadian National Railway in 1959.
-Originally number 23, and later number 93, "Tioga Pass" spent most of its life in Edmonton, Alberta where it served the Vice President of the Mountain Region.
+Originally numbered 23, and later numbered 93, "Tioga Pass" spent most of its life in Edmonton, Alberta where it served the Vice President of the Mountain Region.
 In 1992 Canadian National decided to sell the car, and a local businessman in Barstow, California named Rutherford P. "Rudy" Hayes bought it sight unseen because, as he put it, "I always just wanted one."
 In an epic trip, the car travelled from Edmonton to Barstow in January 1993.
 Through fierce cold and driving blizzards, the passengers stayed warm inside.
 Its new owner was like a proud father, pronouncing the car was all he ever thought it would be.
 Unfortunately, Rudy never got the chance to travel on his new car.
 He died of a heart attack only months after it was delivered.
 The car sat, forlorn and neglected in front of the Harvey House train station in Barstow for several years.
 Aronco Leasing Company and Norman Orfall purchased the car in 1997 from the Hayes estate and completely overhauled it over several years.

 Pacific Railroad Society Sleeper 1207 "National Forum".
 In 1955 and 1956, the Union Pacific Railroad and the Wabash Railroad, both of whom partnered to run the City of St. Louis, received some of the last sleepers to be built before the advent of Amtrak.
 In addition, these cars, named in the National series, were also the last passenger cars built with open sections.